Climate Pledge Arena

 The new venue pushes the boundaries on other visual aspects as well.
 Unlike other arena video displays, Climate Pledge Arena boasts the world’s first dual suspended professional arena scoreboards.
 Behind this signature design lies a thorough analysis of on-ice and on-court action for hockey and basketball, spectator and athlete sightlines, and flexibility for shows and concerts.
 This placement bolsters the fan experience and connects the audience to the action of faceoffs, free throws and inbounding plays.
 There are 59 luxury suites, 19 of which are tunnel club suites situated under the seating bowl, giving fans a close-up view of the players as they walk from the locker room to the ice or court.

 The arena is also designed to employ numerous sustainable practices and operations.
 The facility is powered solely on renewable energy sources, including on-site solar energy on the atrium roof.
 The site design builds strong connections with the monorail and provides space for electric vehicle charging stations and bike valet services.
 The design also supports water conservation systems — such as harvesting rainwater from the roof to turn it into the greenest ice in the NHL — and zero waste initiatives.
-The venue also is home to a 200-foot living wall with greenery hanging overhead and an LED wall that details the importance of developing a zero carbon arena.
+The venue is home to a 200-foot living wall with greenery hanging overhead, an Amazon vision that Populous brought to life.
+The space also features an LED wall that details the importance of developing a zero carbon arena.

 IMPACT.
 Climate Pledge Arena is one of the Pacific Northwest’s most significant private investments in sports and entertainment history.
 The Populous design challenges the status quo to create a functional and iconic arena from the videoboards to the expansive, universally accessible outdoor plaza.
 It also contributes to a critical movement within the industry to transition the built environment from a major contributor of greenhouse gas emissions to a central solution to the climate crisis.
 These sustainable design strategies and ambitious targets set a new bar for the global sports and events industry.